AndreMonc/BOW_Quiz/README.md

-# PopArt_Xtreme.py
+# PopART_Xtreme.py

 ##Introduction
 This is a python program written by Glaucia Del-Rio, Marco Rego, and Andre Moncrieff that aims to increase the general utility of haplotype networks to researchers.
-Haplotype networks are commonly used to represent population level genetic relationships between individuals, and they easy to generate to using the freely available program PopArt.
+Haplotype networks are commonly used to represent population level genetic relatedness between individuals, and they are easy to generate to using the freely available program PopART.
 The networks produced, however, are often cumbersome to interpret.
-For instance, labels for individuals in the network are strictly based on the sequence label in the the Nexus file passed to PopART.
+For instance, labels for individuals in the haplotype network are strictly based on the sequence label in the Nexus file passed to PopART.
 Thus, full locality information, morphological traits, or other descriptive information must often be consulted in conjunction with the haplotype network in order to make a meaningful interpretation.

-Our efforts to improve the utility of haplotype networks to researchers have resulted in the following three specific contributions:
+Our efforts to improve the utility of haplotype networks to researchers have resulted in the following three specific contributions via PopART_Xtreme.py:

 1. User can provide additional text that will appear in the labels for individuals in the haplotype network.